jahanzaibmir/relis/README.md

 RELIS stands for Raw Elemental Low level Instruction System.
 It is a 64 bit x86_64 kernel.
 The main goal of the project is to explore the bare metal foundations of system programming.
 Bypassing modern software layers, it starts at the absolute base level to manage memory, handle hardware interrupts, and talk directly to the processor.

----- DISCLAIMER ----
+# DISCLAIMER
-*** This project is incomplete and contains critical multiprocessing bugs
+### This project is incomplete and contains critical multiprocessing bugs
+### The bugs are in every file but the fatal bug in waking the AP is letting me turn this project offline
-    I am stepping away from development after exhausting available time but encourage anyone interested to fork the repository and contribute.
+### I am stepping away from development after exhausting available time
+### but encourage anyone interested to fork the repository and contribute.

-The core issues preventing Application Processor 'AP' startup are documented below:
+###The core issues preventing Application Processor 'AP' startup are documented below:

 Bug 1 (trampoline.asm): Paging (CR0.PG) is enabled without setting Protection Enable (CR0.PE), causing an immediate #GP triple-fault in Real Mode.